One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Abstract

 \section{Abstract}

 Diffusion models for super-resolution (SR) produce high-quality visual results but require expensive computational costs.
 Despite the development of several methods to accelerate diffusion-based SR models, some (e.g., SinSR) fail to produce realistic perceptual details, while others (e.g., OSEDiff) may hallucinate non-existent structures.
-To overcome these issues, we present \textbf{RSD}, a new distillation method for ResShift, one of the top diffusion-based SR models.
-Our method is based on training the student network to produce such images that a new fake ResShift model trained on them will coincide with the teacher model.
-RSD achieves single-step restoration and outperforms the teacher by a large margin.
-We show that our distillation method can surpass the other distillation-based method for ResShift - SinSR - making it on par with state-of-the-art diffusion-based SR distillation methods.
-Compared to SR methods based on pre-trained text-to-image models, RSD produces competitive perceptual quality, provides images with better alignment to degraded input images, and requires fewer parameters and GPU memory.
+To overcome these issues, we present \textbf{RSD}, a new distillation method for ResShift.
+Our method is based on training the student network to produce images such that a new fake ResShift model trained on them will coincide with the teacher model.
+RSD achieves single-step restoration and outperforms the teacher by a noticeable margin in various perceptual metrics (LPIPS, CLIPIQA, MUSIQ).
+We show that our distillation method can surpass SinSR, the other distillation-based method for ResShift, making it on par with state-of-the-art diffusion SR distillation methods with limited computational costs in terms of perceptual quality.
+Compared to SR methods based on pre-trained text-to-image models, RSD produces competitive perceptual quality and requires fewer parameters, GPU memory, and training costs.
 We provide experimental results on various real-world and synthetic datasets, including RealSR, RealSet65, DRealSR, ImageNet, and DIV2K.
+We provide the code at \url{https://github.com/Daniil-Selikhanovych/RSD}.